steven/Html5Validation/README.md

 _____________

 - CSS styling is performed within the plugin so no additional styles are needed
-- Standard HTML5 input types being used e.g. <input type="email" required>
+- Standard HTML5 input attributes (pattern) detected

 To-do's